NelsonAlvaradoAguilar/capstone/README.md

 ## Overview

-Latin Club is an app designed to connect the Hispanic community in Northumberland County, providing a platform for sharing information, events, and experiences.
+Latin Club is a web app designed to connect the Hispanic community in Northumberland County, providing a platform for sharing information, events, and experiences.
 It aims to facilitate communication and collaboration among its users, fostering a sense of community and support, experiences and help those who need it.

 ### Problem